Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Results

 \section{Results}

-\paragraph{\themethod{}.} \themethod{} is a machine-learning model trained to predict bulk transcriptomics and proteomics directly from high-content images. \themethod{} uses a multiple instance learning approach to train a ResNet architecture deep convolutional neural network that takes in cell-centered patches as input and produces a latent representation of the cell images from which transcript and protein abundance measurements are predicted (see \Cref{sec:imageanalysis}).
-To collect the training and test data for developing and evaluating \themethod{}, arrayed wetlab experiments were conducted in hiPSC-derived \cite{malik2013review} macrophages that were stimulated to M1 and M2 states and perturbed with clustered regularly interspaced short palindromic repeats (CRISPR) knockouts to induce a diverse range of transcriptomic and proteomic states.
+\paragraph{\themethod{}.} \themethod{} is a machine-learning model trained to predict bulk transcriptomics and proteomics directly from high-content images. \themethod{} uses a multiple instance learning approach to train a residual network (ResNet) \cite{he2016deep} architecture deep convolutional neural network with approximately 12 million parameters.
+Each well image is divided into smaller regions (tiles) that contain a single cell in the center.
+The ResNet architecture takes 64 randomly selected cell-centered tiles as input and produces a latent representation for each well image by aggregating the results across multiple tiles.
+The transcript and protein abundance measurements are predicted \correctednn{independently for each omics layer and stimulation condition} from the well latent representations (\Cref{sec:imageanalysis}).
+To collect the training and test data for developing and evaluating \themethod{}, hiPSC-derived \cite{malik2013review} macrophages were perturbed using clustered regularly interspaced short palindromic repeats (CRISPR) technology to knock out 152 genes, and cells were then stimulated towards pro- (M1) or anti- (M2) inflammatory states, thus resulting in a diverse range of cell states.
 Measurements were subsequently taken for bulk proteomics, bulk transcriptomics, and high-content imaging (see \Cref{sec:data_acquisition} for details).
-We empirically evaluated the performance of \themethod{} for predicting bulk transcriptomics and proteomics measurements from high-content imaging data by comparing the predictions of \themethod{} to measured ground truth observations in held-out test set across 10 different random splits (see Section \ref{sec:evaluation_protocol}).
+We empirically evaluated the performance of \themethod{} {in} predicting bulk transcriptomics and proteomics measurements from high-content imaging data by comparing the predictions made by \themethod{} to measured ground truth observations in held-out test set across 10 different random splits (\Cref{sec:evaluation_protocol}).